BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 The default for this option is `COLOR_MODE_START`.

-Let'see an example (you will end up with a half red half white line)
+Let's see an example (you will end up with a half red half white line)

 ```javascript
 const points = [0, 0, 0, 1, 0, 0, 2, 0, 0];